Today would have been the 96th birthday of Dean Martin, the King of Cool.

 Dean’s choice of pants is a dark mink-colored pair of flat front trousers with plain-hemmed bottoms.
 Some men have to be careful when matching a brown blazer with brown slacks, but Dean pulls this off especially well in the pre-khaki days.

 The shirt is Dean’s usual lightweight white button-down.
-Much like most of his shirts in the film, it is a casual style with a loose fit and large button-down collars.
+Much like most of his shirts in the film, it is a casual style with a loose fit and large button-down collar.
 White buttons fasten down a wide front placket and the wide barrel cuffs are buttoned on each wrist.

 For the later scenes at Spyros Acebos’ Beverly Hills home, Dean dresses up a little for his night of scheming with his old Army buddies.
 He adds a dark brown silk necktie, very much a 1960 style with its narrow width and relatively short length.
 The tie is primarily brown but three small rectangles – white, black, and white – sparsely litter the front of the tie.